influxdata/docs-v2/content/influxdb/cloud-iox/reference/sql/where.md

 ---
-title: The WHERE clause
+title: WHERE clause
-list_title: The WHERE clause
+list_title: WHERE clause
 description: >
     Use the `WHERE` clause to filter results based on fields, tags, and/or timestamps.
 menu:
   influxdb_cloud_iox:
-    name: The WHERE clause
+    name: WHERE clause
     parent: SQL reference
 weight: 202
 ---